NYPL/python-utils/README.md

 * Making requests to the Oauth2 authenticated APIs such as NYPL Platform API and Sierra

 ## Functions
-* Reading a YAML config file and putting the contents in os.environ
+* Reading a YAML config file and putting the contents in os.environ -- see `config/sample.yaml` for an example of how the config file should be formatted
 * Creating a logger in the appropriate format
 * Obfuscating a value using bcrypt
 * Parsing/building Research Catalog identifiers